Living With Endometriosis

 • Feeling out of breath or easily winded

-Stats are still sketchy as to how many women suffer with endometriosis:
+Stats are still sketchy as to how many people suffer with endometriosis.

 • “Endometriosis is estimated to affect over one million women (estimates range from 3% to 18% of women) in the United States”. -Medicine Net

-Treatment of endometriosis can include pain medication, surgery, hormonal treatment, and alternative medicine, but it must be noted that the only definitive diagnosis of endometriosis is firstly made via laparoscopy.
+Treatment of endometriosis can include pain medication, surgery, hormonal treatment, and alternative medicine, but it must be noted that currently, the only definitive diagnosis of endometriosis is firstly made via laparoscopy.
+HOWEVER, most people with these symptoms already know they have endometriosis – you don’t need to wait for a definitive diagnosis to start asking your doctor for help TODAY!

 See also: